micka-coder/talmedia/tanakh/ii samuel/tanakh-ii samuel-chapter-21-rashi_en.md

 ### passuk 15

 ### passuk 16
 <b>A spear case weighing.</b> It is like a case that is at the top of spear's handle that is called aristuille in O.F., and it is made like a hat There is something comparable to it in Maseches Zevochim, "What were the pomegranates of the tunic<sup>22</sup><i class="footnote">Zevachim 88b.
-The tunic worn by the Kohein Godol.</i> similar to?
+The tunic worn by the Kohen Godol.</i> similar to?
 They were like the caps on babies' heads" The caps [are called] hemles in O.F.
 <b>Who was armed.</b> Armed with a new sword.
 I heard [an explanation] that on that day he was intitiated into the wearing of battle dress and it is the manner of those so initiated to [try to] be successful and mighty on the day of their initiation to make a name for themselves.
 That is why, <b>he said he was going to kill Dovid.</b>

 ### passuk 17